mderie/gabuzomeu/README.md

 -------

 - 99 Bottles of beer (ongoing)
-- Quine (ongoing, the POC is done :)
+- Quine (ongoing, the compact version is done :)
 - Enhance the parsing error messages
+- Think about changing the label syntax in order to remove the surrounding spaces (in their definition and usage)
 - Still a lot of debug prints...
 (See the numerous //TODO: "tags")
 - Code could / should be cleaned a little bit :)
 - Linux porting